joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 </div>

 The following example revises the `poets` Array so that each element is an object instead of a string.
-Each object holds both the poet’s last name and year of birth.
+Each object holds both the poet's last name and year of birth.

     var poets:Array = new Array();